A recent CSP-Solano Flame of Hope run is another example of CDCR staff and incarcerated population helping Special Olympics.

 The event was made possible by the prison group Beyond Ordinary Life Doings and CSP-SOL Captain Marlaina Dernoncourt, a longtime supporter of Special Olympics and the founder/sponsor of prison’s self-help group.

-“The inmates can actually donate off of their trust accounts with money they have earned through working and different things,” Dernoncourt said before the runners began their final jaunts.
+“The (incarcerated participants) can actually donate off of their trust accounts with money they have earned through working and different things,” Dernoncourt said before the runners began their final jaunts.
 “Also Special Olympics has set up a website so the inmate family members can go online and sponsor their loved one and donate money on their behalf to the Special Olympics.”